 Developer: Icom Simulations Publisher: Kemco Released: 1989 Genre: Adventure

 My fascination with point and click adventure games started at a young age.
 I remember browsing the Electronic Boutique catalogs and reading the descriptions of the PC adventure games which sounded mind boggling.
 Despite that my first experience with the genre was on the Apple II in Elementary School.
-I’ve long since forgotten whatever game it was but it stuck with me.
+I have long since forgotten whatever game it was but it stuck with me.
 While that title was my introduction what really hooked me were the Macventure ports on the NES, of which Shadowgate was the first I played.
 With its creepy atmosphere and at times brilliant puzzles Shadowgate turned out excellent and has held up, interface aside.

 You are an unnamed warrior, the last in a line of great kings.
 The wizard Lakmir has teleported you to the Castle Shadowgate and given you a monumental task: prevent the resurrection of the Behemoth, a titan of old.
 As the last in a line descended from kings apparently only you can fulfill this task.

 Shadowgate is surprisingly dark; it might be one of the darkest NES titles released in the US.
 Only the Immortal possibly surpasses it.
-Nintendo of America was quick to cut any material deemed unfit for the clean image back then.
+Nintendo of America was quick to cut any material deemed unfit for their clean image back then.
 Surprisingly Shadowgate managed to escape unscathed.
 More than likely that is because it is mostly textual descriptions of your gruesome deaths.
 And trust me there will be many.
 Regardless of the reasons it gives the game a mature tone uncommon for that era.

 Shadowgate’s puzzles are its lifeblood, often intricate and sometimes too clever for its own good.
 There are a deceptively large number of items to collect.
 In truth you will probably only use 40% of the junk clogging your inventory.
 But there are puzzles and situations that may require them based on your actions.
 Literally everything in the environment has some use; even something benign like a map or skull has its uses.
 The game does its best to provide contextual clues but even then it can be obtuse.
 Dropping a cold orb in a lake to freeze it makes sense.
 But how is a 10-year old supposed to guess that you need to use the star (an easily missed item) on the dragon to destroy it?
 The in-game hint system tries to help but it is frequently useless.